Coverdell Education Savings Account (ESA) vs. 529 Plan: Which Is Right for You?

 What Is a 529 Plan?

 A 529 savings plan, officially known as a “qualified tuition program” are state-sponsored savings plans that provide a number of tax benefits.
 There are two main types of 529 plans: Section 529 prepaid programs and Section 529 savings programs.
-The latter is more common, as currently, only 10 states offer prepaid programs.
+The latter is much more common, as currently, only a handful of states offer prepaid programs.

 529 savings programs work in a similar way to a Roth 401(k) or Roth IRA by investing your after-tax contributions in mutual funds and similar investments.
-You get a choice of investment strategies, though you’re limited to the options offered by your state.
+You get a choice of investment portfolios, though you’re limited to the options offered by your 529 plan.
 Contributions are invested in stocks and bonds and when you need to withdraw money to pay for your child’s education, you just need to direct the program administrator to distribute the required funds to you or your beneficiary.

 529 savings plans are highly flexible, allowing you to change the beneficiary at any time.
 This means that you can change the beneficiary to a sibling if your child decides not to go to college.
 The plans are professionally managed by experienced investment managers and offer generous contribution limits.